fullstack-development/developers-roadmap/backend/middle-1/db.md

 * What are integrity and consistency?
 * What is ACID?
 * Transactions in PostgreSQL:
   * What is the general idea behind their implementation?
+(Describe MVCC)
   * Violations of isolation: dirty read, non-repeatable read, phantom read, serialization anomaly.
 What is their meaning?
   * Isolation levels: Read Committed, Repeatable Read, Serializable.
 What anomalies are allowed to happen under these levels?
   * What levels can trigger a serialization failure?
 How to handle it?